← All languages

 NameDescriptionOptional

-header The header string to send.
+data The string to write.
 No

 Example